sidharthviz/sidharthviz/README.md

-- 👋 Hi, I’m @sidharthviz
+- 👋 Hi, I’m @siddharth Verma
 - 👀 I’m interested in Astronomy && Tech
 - 🌱 I’m currently learning (HOW TO LEARN ANYTHING)
 - 💞️ I’m looking to collaborate....